-As the management of the Bloomingdale Public Library (the "Library"), we offer readers of the Library's financial statements this narrative overview and analysis of the financial activities of the Library for the fiscal year ended April 30, 2019.
-We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in the Library's financial statements (beginning on page 14).
+As the management of the Bloomingdale Public Library (the "Library"), we offer readers of the Library's financial statements this narrative overview and analysis of the financial activities of the Library for the fiscal year ended April 30, 2021.
+We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in the Library's financial statements.